-Election Date:October Other:
+Election Date:Nove rember Other:

 County in which Election Is Being Held:

 Candidate's Name:

 Office Sought or Proposition Number:

-Number of signs to be placed:
+Number of signs to be placed d:

 Responsible Party's Name:

 Address:

-Phone Number (Include Area Code):
+Phone Number (Include Area a Code):

-The undersigned accepts responsibility for removal of placed signs in respect to the above candidate (or proposition) as stated below in accordance with Section 5405.3 of the Business and Professions Code.
+• • • • • • • • • • • • • • • • • • • • consibility for removal of placed signs in respect to the n) as stated below in accordance with Section 5405.3 Code.

-It is understood and agreed that any signs placed pursuant to Section 5405.3 of the Business and Professions Code and not removed within (10) days after the election may be removed by the Department and the undersigned hereby agrees to pay the costs of removal upon submission of invoice by the Department.
+Business and Professions Coo may be removed by the Depa nat any signs placed pursuant to Section 5405.3 of the de and not removed within (10) days after the election artment and the undersigned hereby agrees to pay the sion of invoice by the Department. on

-Date

-Signature of Responsible Party
+Date Signature of Responsible Party